stejuan/Stock-Market-Sentiment-Analysis/README.md

 ### Model

-After splitting the data into a training and test set, text preprocessing, and creating word embeddings, I trained a few classification models (Random Forest, Decision tree, and XGBoost).
-They all had similar predictive accuracy, with XGBoost coming in with the highest predictive accuracy at 72%.
+After splitting the data into a training and test set, text preprocessing, and creating word embeddings, I trained a few classification models (Random Forest and XGBoost).
+They both had similar predictive accuracy, with XGBoost coming in with the highest predictive accuracy at 72%.

 ### Dash Web Application

 I created a web application using Python's Dash library in order to visualize the results from my exploratory data analysis and model evaluation.

 ### Conclusion and Remarks